 How often do you see or speak with your accountant?

-"The smartest move you can do as an entrepreneur is work with a proactive accountant who is willing to give you his/her time on a regular basis...Find someone who's not just a numbers cruncher.
+"The smartest move you can make as an entrepreneur is to work with a proactive accountant who is willing to give you his/her time regularly...Find someone who's not just a numbers cruncher.
 Smart entrepreneurs need a year-round adviser".

 Cultivating a relationship with your accountant is key to achieving your financial goals.
 Here are my top reasons.